RedDot-3ND7355/BnSArk/BnSLauncher/bin/x86/test/BnSLauncher/ReadMe.txt

 +++ Hotkeys: Find (Ctrl+F), Replace (Ctrl+H), Column Selection (Alt + Click and Drag)

 Change Log:
+Version 1.6 BETA (Unofficial by Endless)
++ Patches the "No loading screen" properly for latest BnS version(works for any language).
++ Two seperate options for wether using old or new version.
+++ UNTESTED FOR MODS.
+Please be careful using this BETA.

 Version 1.5
 + Greatly optimized the code
 + No longer depends on ufmod.dll